TuxML/ProjetIrma/special-config/readME.md

 However this option is interesting because it introduces a new type of options, the conditional option.
 A conditional option is a boolean option that enable another set of options.

 In our case the conditional is [`HAVE_ARCH_KASAN`](https://cateee.net/lkddb/web-lkddb/HAVE_ARCH_KASAN.html) that enable Kasan's options if set to true.
-However our tests shows that, like a 'blind option', this conditional can't be set directly in the .config file.
-Wich means that if we set options that depends on [`HAVE_ARCH_KASAN`] directly in the .config file we can't be sure that they will remain set after the randconfig algorithm, because we cannot set `HAVE_ARCH_KASAN` in the .config file in the first place.
+Conditional options add a new degree of dependancy in classical options.
+An option can be dependant from several others options and be dependant of a conditional option too.
+That means that both 'types' of dependancy have to be set at the right value to allow an option to be in the final .config.

+The problem begin when we try to pre set options in the .config file.
+We've already seen that if dependance are not met for an option we pre set, this option will not be in the final .config file.
+The behavior is the same with conditional options.
+If we pre set an option and we don't specify the conditional value, this option might not be present in the final .config.

 We conducted further test using another conditional option [`USB_SERIAL`](https://github.com/torvalds/linux/blob/v4.20/drivers/usb/serial/Kconfig) and we observed the same behavior.